 - To inculcate a sense of confidence in the students.
-To help them become good communicators both socially and professionally. - To assist them to enhance their power of Technical Communication.
+1. - To help them become good communicators both socially and professionally.
+2. - 3.
+To assist them to enhance their power of Technical Communication.

-Technical Report Writing:
+Detailed Course Outlines: A. Technical Report Writing :

-- Report Types (Organizational / Commercial / Business / Project) - Report Format & Organization of Writing Materials 2. - Report Writing (Practice Sessions & Workshops)
+- Report Types (Organizational / Commercial / Business / Project) 1. - Report Format & Organization of Writing Materials 2. - Report Writing (Practice Sessions & Workshops) 3.

-I. Introductory Lecture to help the students get a clear idea of Technical Communication & the need of Language Laboratory
+I. Introductory Lecture to help the students get a clear idea of Technical Communication & the need of Language Laboratory Practice Sessions 2L a) Teaching Strategies of Group Discussion c) Exploring Live /Recorded GD Sessions for mending students' attitude/approach & for taking remedial measure 2L+6P

-2. Conversation Practice Sessions: (To be done as real life interactions) a) Training the students by using Language Lab Device/Recommended Texts/cassettes /cd's to get their Listening Skill & Speaking Skill honed b) Introducing Role Play & honing over all Communicative Competence 3.
-Group Discussion Sessions: 2L+6P
+- 2. Conversation Practice Sessions: (To be done as real life interactions) - a) Training the students by using Language Lab Device/Recommended Texts/cassettes /cd's to get their Listening Skill & Speaking Skill honed - b) Introducing Role Play & honing over all Communicative Competence 2L+6P